FArekkusu/Cryptography-5/README.md

 ## Registration

 When the user tries to register, the password is immediately checked to have a minimum length of 16 characters, which should be secure enough for non-sensitive data at the time of this writing.
 After that, it is checked that the user is not trying to use the provided email address for password - either fully, or without the domain part.
-If either check fails, the registration routine fails as well, and the user is presented with a correponding error message.
+If either check fails, the registration routine fails as well, and the user is presented with a corresponding error message.

 The password is hashed regardless of the fact whether another user with the same email already exists to prevent timing attacks.
 If the email address is unique, a new record is added to the database.
 In the end, a generic response is sent to the user saying that an activation link was sent to the provided email address (this message serves only as a confirmation that the registration routine finished successfully, there is no logic for actual email-sending implemented here) - this way a potential attacker cannot learn whether a new user was registered or not.